 4. Does Your Siding Contractor Use Pre-Made Factory Corners for Eavestroughs or Hand-Mitre Their Own?

 Although pre-made factory corners for eavestroughs are easier to install, hand-mitered corners let you know that your siding contractor is a serious and skilled siding specialist.

 - Seamless Design: Factory corners generally have three seams, whereas hand-mitered have one.
 Hand-mitered corners are designed specifically to fit your eavestroughs.

 - Even Oxidization: Given how they’re put together, pre-made factory corners have a tendency to oxidize inconsistently and become unevenly discoloured.
 Hand-mitered corners, by contrast, will oxidize evenly over time – boosting their aesthetic appeal.

 - Less Leakage: Pre-made factory corners are more prone to leaking than their hand-mitered counterparts.

 When it comes to finding a siding contractor to work on your eavestroughs, you need to find one who makes corners to guarantee the best results.

 Remember, not all siding contractors are created alike.
 You need to find an experienced, knowledgeable siding contractor and crew to repair or replace your home’s siding – keeping it in tip-top shape for a long time.

-At Quality Exterior Systems, we chose our name for a reason.
+At Quality Exteriors, we chose our name for a reason.
 We’re committed to providing reliable workmanship using high quality materials to guarantee customers satisfaction.
 Contact us today to schedule your in-home consultation!